HorizenOfficial/HorizenAcademy/_i18n/en/_posts/privacy/advanced/2024-02-02-your-phone.md

 layout: post
 type: article
 title: "Your Phone"
-description: "This article shows you where your phone is leaking data and what you can do to prevent this data leakage."
+description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article, you learn where your phone is leaking data and what you can do to prevent this data leakage."
 permalink: /privacy/advanced/your-phone/
 topic: privacy
 level: advanced